Setland34/task-management-app-3/README.md

 ### Mark stale issues and pull requests

 The `stale.yml` workflow is responsible for marking issues and pull requests as stale if they have had no activity for a specified amount of time.
 It runs on a schedule defined by a cron expression.
 The workflow consists of a single job: `stale`.

+### Build Docker images using buildctl

+The `docker-build.yml` workflow is responsible for building Docker images using `buildctl`.
+It runs on pushes to the `main` or `seed` branches, tags starting with "v", and pull requests.
+The workflow consists of a single job: `build`, which sets up the environment, builds the Docker image, and pushes it to a registry.